 - Junior or senior standing (some selected sophomores may also be eligible)

-Ranging from a minimum of 3 credits to a maximum of 15 credits, these internships take place during Fall/Spring semesters, and over the full Summer Session.
-(Fall/Spring internships are included in that semester's tuition.
+Ranging from a minimum of 3 credits to a maximum of 15 credits, these internships take place during Fall or Spring semesters, and over the Summer Session.
+(Fall and Spring internships are included in that semester's tuition.
 Summer internships require payment for each credit hour.)

 Steps in the Internship Process

-After filling out the application, please see Debbie Lowery, the Department secretary in Blake B122, to set up an appointment with Dr. Herman to review your application.
+After filling out the application, please see the Department secretary in Blake B122, to set up an appointment with Dr. Herman to review your application.
+You should also email Dr. Herman a copy of your current resume to review during your appointment.

 - After submitting your application, make sure to attend your appointment.

 At the application appointment, Dr. Herman will discuss placement possibilities tailored to your specific career interests.
 If you have researched internship opportunities, bring those to the initial appointment as well.
-To further explore your options, you will be able to look at a wide range of current internship calls on file in Blake B 115 and the Career Services Office in Blake A 104 or on their website.
-If your application is approved, you will need to complete a contract for registration.
+There are two specific options for internship opportunities a student can explore at Geneseo before the meeting.
+Links at the bottom of this page provide lists of organizations Communication students have regularly used for internships.
+Career Development also maintains a database of opportunities employers have submitted from around the State.
+Further information about searching for jobs and internships is available on the Career Development website.
+If your application is approved, you will need to complete a contract (also called an Internship Agreement) for for the internship to be registered for credit.
 The contract represents the behavioral expectations you and your field supervisor will agree upon for your internship (similar to a syllabus).
-Please download the form and type as much information as possible into the fields.
-Download copy of contract here.

 - Send Resume and Cover Letters to formally apply for your selected internship opportunities.